UPOWA lands 479 kWp roof-integrated solar contract for Lovell Partnerships at low carbon housing development in Telford

 This is a testament to our track record in supporting Lovell Partnerships to achieve carbon reduction targets on projects across the country.
 We look forward to helping deliver these highly sustainable homes that are not only fit for today but also address future climate challenges.”

-Delivering zero-carbon ready housing, today
+Delivering zero-carbon-ready housing, today

 As part of the ground-breaking housing project, Nuplace will launch a pilot where 18 x of its 66 x private rental homes will meet the Future Homes Standard, three years ahead of the government’s target.

 This equates to an 80% improvement in carbon emissions than homes delivered under current regulations and will avoid the need for costly future retrofit.
-These 18 x zero-carbon ready properties for Nuplace will incorporate:
+This 18 x zero-carbon ready properties for Nuplace will incorporate:

 • Significant improvements to the fabric of the building delivered through modern methods of construction (MMC)